acetousk-archive/pidlib/README.md

 # libpid
-simple cpp pid library for generic use with visual representation and pid documentation
+simple cpp pid library for generic use with visual representation and pid documentation pdf